-Asthma is a life-threatening disease characterised by the inflamed or swollen airways.
+Asthma is a life-threatening disease characterized by the inflamed or swollen airways.
 This disease can cause wheezing, chest tightness, coughing or difficulty in breathing.
-People are concerned with the safety issues after observing the side effects of asthma drug and they often think Are Asthma Drugs safe?
+People are concerned with the safety issues after observing the side effects of asthma medications and they often think Are Asthma medications safe?

-Before reaching any conclusion about the safety of any drug, it should be understood well what kind of drug is used in what case and what precautions are to be taken in particular circumstances because a drug’s dosage is directly related to the methods and proper method used by the patients.
+Before reaching to any conclusion about the safety of any drug, it should be understood well what kind of drug is used in what case and what precautions are to be taken in particular circumstances, because the drug dosage is directly related to the methods and the proper method used by the patients is very important.
 In addition, one should consult the doctor before giving any final verdict on the safety of drugs.
-Asthma drugs could be safe or unsafe depending on what category of drug you are taking and the number of times.
-Let’s have a look on what all categories of drugs are administered to treat asthma.
+Asthma medications could be safe or unsafe depending on what category of drug you are taking and the number of times.
+Let’s have a look at the categories of drugs to treat asthma.
 There are two categories of asthma drugs and they are quick-relief medications that immediately treat sudden symptoms to give instant relief and long-term controller medications that are taken regularly to prevent symptoms.
 The goal of the asthma medication is either to control the inflammation or to ease the symptoms.

 - Leukotriene modifiers: They target inflammatory chemicals in the body and block the activation of such chemicals preventing asthma.

-Another type of category of asthma medication is quick relief medication also known as rescue medications and consists of Beta-agonists- Short-acting beta agonists and Long-acting beta agonists.
+Another type of category of asthma medication is quick relief medication also known as rescue medications and consists of Beta-agonists- Short-acting beta-agonists and Long-acting beta agonists.
 They act as Bronchodilators.
 These drugs act within minutes to quickly resolve symptoms.
-They do not control inflammation but they relief the symptoms.
+They do not control inflammation, but they relieve the symptoms.
 They rapidly open the airways, letting more air come in and out of the lungs.

-Any safety issue comes with taking insufficient precautions or by not using the medicines in a proper way.
-Let’s have a look what potential harm a particular drug can cause and what safety measures and precaution should be taken against each category:-
+Any safety issue comes with taking insufficient precautions or by not using the asthma medications in a proper way.
+Let’s have a look at what potential harm a particular drug can cause and what safety measures and precaution should be taken against each category:-

-- Incidence of event: LABA is reported to increase the risk of asthma-related death.
-These drugs which include Fluticasone, Salmeterol, Budesonide and Formoterol help prevent asthma attacks, but they do not stop an episode that has already started.
+- The incidence of the event: LABA is reported to increase the risk of asthma-related death.
+These drugs, which include Fluticasone, Salmeterol, Budesonide, and Formoterol help prevent asthma attacks, but they do not stop an episode that has already started.
 Such drugs have been associated with asthma-related death.

-- The wrong practice: LABA medications are meant for dilating the bronchioles and improve the air passage to and from lungs.
-They never act as anti-inflammatory, so if an asthma patient uses a long-acting bronchodilator without inhaled steroids or a tablet to control inflammation, their airway inflammation can get worse and airways gets blocked permanently without any medication.
+- The wrong practice: LABA medications are meant for dilating the bronchioles and improve the air passage to and from the lungs.
+They never act as an anti-inflammatory, so if an asthma patient uses a long-acting bronchodilator without inhaled steroids or a tablet to control inflammation, their airway inflammation can get worse and airways get blocked permanently without any medication.

-3. Leukotriene modifiers: This category of drugs is used in treating allergic rhinitis (sneezing, stuffy nose, runny nose, itching of nose) and preventing exercise-induced asthma.
-The most commonly used drug in this category is Montelukast Sodium.
-In March 2008, The FDA has cited reports of people taking Leukotriene modifiers, and reporting fewer incidences of negative thoughts including suicidal thoughts and negative behaviour.
+- Leukotriene modifiers: This category of drugs is used in treating allergic rhinitis (sneezing, stuffy nose, runny nose, itching of the nose) and preventing exercise-induced asthma.
+The most commonly used drugs in this category are Montelukast Sodium.
+In March 2008, The FDA has cited reports of people taking Leukotriene modifiers, and reporting fewer incidences of negative thoughts including suicidal thoughts and negative behavior.
 Also, they tend to exhibit other symptoms such as agitation, depression, and hallucinations.
-Although, FDA cited these incidences yet there exists an ambiguous relationship between those particular drugs and occurrence of such symptoms, however nothing concrete could be concluded as yet.
+Although FDA cited these incidences yet there exists an ambiguous relationship between those particular drugs and the occurrence of such symptoms, however, nothing concrete could be concluded as yet.